-He grew up in an artistic environment and his love of painting began to develop in his childhood.
-His father, the renowned Chilean painter Yosef Har-Zion ZT”L, motivated him to devote himself to art from an early age.
-Thus, Prabhuji’s love for painting was developed from a young age.
-His abstract paintings reflect the depths of the spirit.
+Prabhuji grew up in an artistic environment and his love of painting began to develop in his childhood.
+His father, the renowned Chilean painter Yosef Har-Zion ZT”L, motivated him to devote himself to art.
+He learned with the famous Chilean painter Marcelo Cuevas.
+Prabhuji’s abstract paintings reflect the depths of the spirit.

-Since he was a young boy, he has been especially attracted to and curious about postal stamps, postcards, mailboxes, postal transportation systems, and all mail-related activities.
+Since he was a young boy, Prabhuji has been especially drawn to postal stamps, postcards, mailboxes, postal transportation systems, and all mail-related activities.
 He has taken every opportunity to visit post offices in different cities and countries.
 He has delved into the study of philately, the field of collecting, sorting, and studying postage stamps.
-This passion led him to become a professional philatelist, a stamp distributor authorized by the American Philatelic Society, and a member of the following societies: the Royal Philatelic Society London, the Royal Philatelic Society of Victoria, the United States Stamp Society, the Great Britain Philatelic Society, the American Philatelic Society, the Society of Israel Philatelists, the Society for Hungarian Philately, the National Philatelic Society UK, the Fort Orange Stamp Club, the American Stamp Dealers Association, the US Philatelic Classics Society, and FILABRAS – Associação dos Filatelistas Brasileiros, and the Collectors Club of NYC.
+This passion led him to become a professional philatelist, a stamp distributor authorized by the American Philatelic Society, and a member of the following societies: the Royal Philatelic Society London, the Royal Philatelic Society of Victoria, the United States Stamp Society, the Great Britain Philatelic Society, the American Philatelic Society, the Society of Israel Philatelists, the Society for Hungarian Philately, the National Philatelic Society UK, the Fort Orange Stamp Club, the American Stamp Dealers Association, the US Philatelic Classics Society, FILABRAS – Associação dos Filatelistas Brasileiros, and the Collectors Club of NYC.

-Based on his deep knowledge of philately and his vast wisdom in theology and oriental philosophy, Prabhuji created “Meditative Philately” or “Philatelic Yoga,” a spiritual practice that uses philately as the basis for the practice of attention, concentration, observation, and meditation.
-Meditative Philately is inspired by the ancient Hindu maṇḍala meditation and it can lead the practitioner to elevated states of consciousness, deep relaxation, and concentration that promotes the recognition of consciousness.
-Prabhuji wrote his thesis on this new type of yoga, “Meditative Philately,” attracting the interest of the Indian academic community due to its innovative approach of connecting meditation with different hobbies and activities.
-For this thesis, he was honored with a PhD in Yogic Philosophy from the Yoga Samskrutum University.
+Based on his extensive knowledge of philately, theology, and Eastern philosophy, Prabhuji created “Meditative Philately” or “Philatelic Yoga,” a spiritual practice that uses philately as the basis for practicing attention, concentration, observation, and meditation.
+Meditative Philately is inspired by the ancient Hindu maṇḍala meditation and it can lead the practitioner to elevated states of consciousness, deep relaxation, and concentration that fosters the recognition of consciousness.
+Prabhuji wrote his thesis on this new type of yoga, “Meditative Philately,” attracting the interest of the Indian academic community due to its innovative way of connecting meditation with different hobbies and activities.
+For this thesis, he was honored with a PhD in Yogic Philosophy from Yoga-Samskrutum University.

-He lived in Israel for many years, where he deepened his studies in Hebrew and Judaism.
+Prabhuji lived in Israel for many years, where he furthered his studies of Judaism.
 One of his main teachers and sources of inspiration was Rabbi Shalom Dov Lifshitz ZT”L, whom he met in 1997.
-This great saint guided him for several years in the intricate paths of the Torah and Chassidism.
-The two developed a very intimate and deep relationship.
-In addition, Prabhuji studied the Talmud with Rabbi Raphael Rapaport Shlit”a (Ponovich), Chassidism with Rabbi Israel Lifshitz Shlit”a, and delved into the Torah with Rabbi Daniel Sandler Shlit”a.
-Prabhuji is a great devotee of Rabbi Mordechai Eliyahu ZT”L, by whom he was personally blessed.
+This great saint guided him for several years on the intricate paths of the Torah and Chassidism.
+The two developed a very intimate relationship.
+Prabhuji studied the Talmud with Rabbi Raphael Rapaport Shlit”a (Ponovich), Chassidism with Rabbi Israel Lifshitz Shlit”a, and the Torah with Rabbi Daniel Sandler Shlit”a.
+Prabhuji is a great devotee of Rabbi Mordechai Eliyahu ZT”L, who personally blessed him.

-Although Prabhuji’s emphasis has not been on attracting followers, for 15 years (1995–2010), Prabhuji considered the requests of a few people who approached him asking to become his monastic disciples.
+Although he did not seek to attract followers, for 15 years (1995–2010), Prabhuji considered the requests of a few people who approached him asking to become his monastic disciples.
 Those who chose to see Prabhuji as their spiritual master voluntarily accepted vows of poverty and life-long dedication to spiritual practice (sadhāna), religious devotion (bhakti), and selfless service (seva).
-Although Prabhuji no longer accepts new disciples, he continues to guide the small group of veteran avadhūtas of the Ramakrishnananda Monastic Order that he founded.
+Although Prabhuji no longer accepts new disciples, he continues to guide the small group of monastic disciples of the Ramakrishnananda Monastic Order that he founded.

 In 2011, Prabhuji founded the Avadhutashram (monastery) in the Catskills Mountains in upstate New York, USA.
-The Avadhutashram is the headquarters of the Prabhuji Mission and the hermitage of Prabhuji and his monastic disciples, the avadhūtas of the Ramakrishnananda Monastic Order.
+The Avadhutashram is the headquarters of the Prabhuji Mission, his hermitage, and the residence of the monastic disciples of the Ramakrishnananda Monastic Order.
 The ashram organizes humanitarian projects such as the Prabhuji Food Distribution Program and the Prabhuji Toy Distribution Program.
-Prabhuji operates various humanitarian projects, inspired in his experience that “to serve the part is to serve the Whole.”
+Prabhuji operates various humanitarian projects, inspired in his experience that serving the part is serving the Whole.

-In January 2012, Prabhuji’s health forced him to officially renounce public life and stop managing the mission.
+In January 2012, Prabhuji’s health forced him to officially renounce managing the mission.
 Since then, he has lived in solitude, completely away from the public, writing and absorbed in contemplation.
 He shares his experience and wisdom in books and filmed talks.
-His message does not promote collective spirituality, but individual inner searching.
+His message does not promote collective spirituality, but individual inner search.

-Prabhuji is a respected member of the American Philosophical Association, the American Association of Philosophy Teachers, the American Association of University Professors, the Southwestern Philosophical Society, the Authors Guild, the National Writers Union, PEN America, the International Writers Association, the National Association of Independent Writers and Editors, and the National Writers Association, the Alliance Independent Authors, and the Independent Book Publishers Association.
+Prabhuji is a respected member of the American Philosophical Association, the American Association of Philosophy Teachers, the American Association of University Professors, the Southwestern Philosophical Society, the Authors Guild, the National Writers Union, PEN America, the International Writers Association, the National Association of Independent Writers and Editors, the National Writers Association, the Alliance Independent Authors, and the Independent Book Publishers Association.